 Our students are all in their second and third years at Stanford Law School.
-The clinic is an academic course and a full-time commitment.
+The clinic is a teaching clinic, academic course, and full-time commitment.
 It represents the students’ entire courseload during the quarter of enrollment.

 We have two full-time instructors.
-The instructors together have over 40 years of experience representing nonprofits in the clinic and consumer products, financial services, technology, and life science companies in both law firm and senior in-house roles.
+The instructors together have over 40 years of experience representing nonprofits in the clinic and consumer products, financial services, technology, and life science businesses in both law firm and senior in-house roles.
+They’ve also published a book and a number of articles about legal practice, legal documents, professional development, and other matters.

 Our teams work in dedicated office space at the law school.
 Student teams engage regularly with the instructors on client matters and the full group meets twice weekly.
 These meetings focus on discussion of client projects and on orientation to corporate practice, in line with an operating model and curriculum designed to help prepare students for corporate practice at major law firms.